microsoft/BotBuilder-Samples/experimental/common-expression-language/README.md

 ## Variables

-Variables are always referenced by their name in the format `@{myVariable}`.
-Variables can be referenced either using the property selector operator in the form of `myParent.myVariable`, using the item index selection operator like in `myParent.myList[0]`, or using the [parameters](TODO) function.
+Variables are always referenced by their name in the format `${myVariable}`.
+Variables can be referenced either using the property selector operator in the form of `myParent.myVariable`, using the item index selection operator like in `myParent.myList[0]`, or using the [getProperty](./prebuilt-functions.md#getProperty) function.

 There are two special variables, `[]` and  `{}`. `[]` represents an empty list and `{}` represents a empty object.